The Why Behind the Action: Unveiling Internal Drivers via Agentic Attribution

 We model an LLM-based agent interacting with an environment over discrete time steps $t \in \{0, 1, \dots, T\}$.
 At each step $t$, the agent receives an observation $o_t$ from the environment and produces an action $a_t$ according to a policy:

-where $H_t$ denotes the interaction history available to the agent \emph{for generating} $a_t$, and $\pi_\theta$ represents the model parameterized by $\theta$.
+where $H_t$ denotes the interaction history available to the agent for generating $a_t$, and $\pi_\theta$ represents the model parameterized by $\theta$.
 The interaction history up to step $t$ is defined as

 where $o_0$ represents the initial input to the agent, such as the system prompt or user request.
 Observations $o_t$ include external feedback from the environment, such as tool execution results, retrieved documents or memories.
-Actions $a_t$ include internal reasoning steps, tool calls, and final responses.
+Actions $a_t$ include internal reasoning steps, tool calls, etc.

 \textbf{Componentized trajectory representation.} To enable component-level attribution, we transform the full interaction trajectory \( \{o_0, a_0, o_1, a_1, \dots, o_T, a_T\} \) into an ordered sequence of components